Charge against Omaha police officer dismissed - NewsBreak

 Charge against Omaha police officer dismissed

 OMAHA, Neb.
+(AP) — A criminal charge has been dropped for an Omaha police officer who was accused of threatening teenagers with a...panhandlepost.com

-(AP) — A criminal charge has been dropped for an Omaha police officer who was accused of threatening teenagers with a gun after they allegedly pounded on the door of his home and his neighbors’ homes earlier this year.
+OMAHA, Neb.
+(AP) — A criminal charge has been dropped for an Omaha police officer who was accused of threatening teenagers with a...panhandlepost.com

-KETV-TV reports that a judge dismissed the case against Ja’Price Spears on Wednesday.Sioux City woman accused of faking DHS investigation, extorting $11k from a mother

-Spears pleaded no contest to a misdemeanor charge of disturbing the peace in October and was directed to pay a fine and attend counseling sessions.

 Comments / 0